Dany Bahar

 Keep scrolling

-I've come to believe that human mobility holds much of the answer—and that understanding this has profound practical implications for policy in today's world.
+Through my research I've come to understand that human mobility holds much of the answer—and if so, this has profound practical implications for policy in today's world.

 Keep scrolling